emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/adjusted-pvalue.md

 ### What are adjusted p-values?

-The definition of the **adjusted p-value** is the answer to this question: **What is the smallest significance level, when applied to an entire family of comparisons, at which a particular comparison will be deemed statistically significant?**

-The idea is pretty simple.
-There is nothing special about significance levels of 0.05 or 0.01...
-You can set the significance level to any probability you want.
-The adjusted P value is the smallest familywise significance level at which a particular comparison will be declared statistically significant as part of the multiple comparison testing.
+The definition of the **adjusted p-value** is the answer to this question: **What is the smallest significance level, when applied to an entire family of comparisons, at which a particular comparison will be deemed statistically significant?** In other words, the adjusted p-value is the smallest familywise significance level at which a particular comparison will be declared statistically significant as part of the multiple comparison testing.

-Here is a simple way to think about it.
-You perform multiple comparisons twice.
-The first time you set the familywise significance level to 5%.
-The second time, you set it to 1% level.
-If a particular comparison is statistically significant by the first calculations (5% significance level) but is not for the second (1% significance level), its adjusted P value must be between 0.01 and 0.05, say 0.0323.

-A separate adjusted P value is computed for each comparison in a family of comparisons.
-But the value of these adjusted P values depends on the entire family.
-The adjusted P value for one particular comparison would have a different value if there were a different number of comparisons or if the data in the other comparisons were changed.
+A separate adjusted p-value is computed for each comparison in a family of comparisons, but its value depends on the entire family.
+The adjusted p-value for one particular comparison would have a different value if there were a different number of comparisons or if the data in the other comparisons were changed.

 Each comparison will have a unique adjusted P value.
 But these P values are computed from all the comparisons, and really can't be interpreted for just one comparison.
 If you added another group to the ANOVA, all of the adjusted P values would change.